Shinmera/qtools/README.md

 For more customisation you can also add custom functions to be run at the individual stages by pushing the function onto the appropriate hooks variable, `*build-hooks*`, `*boot-hooks*`, and `*quit-hooks*`.

+If you need to debug the built binary on Windows, the default behaviour is a bit annoying, as it causes Windows to completely prevent all terminal output.
+To circumvent this, you must either run it under mintty, or deploy it with the feature `:qtools-deploy-console` set before the build-op.

 ## Qtools Components

 ### Name Conversion